liuzw20/GAVE/README.md

 This is the official repository of the paper ["Dataset, Baseline and Evaluation Design for GAVE Challenge"](), which is the baseline of GAVE Challenge in the 12th OMIA workshop at MICCAI 2025: ["Generalized Analysis of Vessels in Eye (GAVE)"](https://aistudio.baidu.com/competition/detail/1315).

+:eyes: The poster of our paper now is available!
+[GAVE poster](https://github.com/user-attachments/files/22839576/GAVE_poster.pdf)

 ## :star2: Highlights